-"We too entered Afghanistan with a large force," Yermakov told CNN in 2009.
+"We too entered Afghanistan with a large force," says Yermakov.
 "We came there not to conquer Afghanistan but to render international assistance to stabilize the situation there.

 "But you cannot impose democracy by using force.
 An Afghan has agreed with you today, at gunpoint, that American democracy is the best thing in the world, just as he was once saying that the Soviet system was the best.

 "But as soon as you turn around, he'll shoot you in the back and immediately forget what he was just saying.